leolion3/YT_Tutorials/sharkyPrivacyPolicy.md

 <!DOCTYPE html>
 <h1> Privacy Policy </h1>

-<p>Leonard Haddad built the Sharky the hungry Sharkfish app as a Free app.
+<p>Sharky the hungry Sharkfish is provided as a Free app.
 This SERVICE is provided by Leonard Haddad at no cost and is intended for use as is.

 This page is used to inform visitors regarding my policies with the collection, use, and disclosure of Personal Information if anyone decided to use my Service.